 All members of the Megiddo Expedition will exhibit sensitivity to the cultural, political and religious differences in Israel.
 Team members will abide by all rules of local law.
 Civility and basic courtesy go a long way when over 100 people are living and working together.
 Be nice to each other!
 And keeping a good sense of humor about everything helps too!
-All Expedition members are guests at the campus, which is home to some 200 families, and we will respect their property and privacy.
+At any time, the Givat Haviva campus may be hosting other groups and all team members will respect their property and privacy.
 All TMs are expected to take care of their physical well-being to the best of their ability—this means TMs will stay well hydrated, will not drink alcohol such that it impairs their ability to work, will not engage in illegal drug use of any sort, and will alert us to any serious medical issues in advance of the expedition.

 Team members who violate these conditions will be dismissed unilaterally at the Directors’ discretion.
 No refunds will be made in such instances.

 The work starts early!
 All Team Members (TMs) get themselves up in time to catch the morning buses which pick us up near our campus housing.
 We arrive at the tel ready to work at 5AM.
 All TMs will report to their designated areas and will work under the direction of their Area Supervisor.

 Supervisors will assign TMs excavation tasks depending on the goals of the area and the needs of the day.
 Team Members almost always remain in their assigned area for the duration of their stay.
 This allows everyone to become accustomed to the work and to witness progress over time.
 Scheduled tours of all the areas of excavation will allow TMs to learn about the other work going on at the site.